materialsinnovation/pymks/README.md

 <img src="https://circleci.com/gh/materialsinnovation/pymks.svg?style=shield" alt="Circle CI" height="18">
 </a>

-PyMKS is an open source, pythonic implementation of the methodologies developed under the aegis of Materials Knowledge System (MKS) to build salient process-structure-property linkages for materials science applications.
+PyMKS is an open source, Pythonic implementation of the methodologies developed under the aegis of Materials Knowledge System (MKS) to build salient process-structure-property linkages for materials science applications.
 PyMKS provides for efficient tools for obtaining a